Elma, Manitoba: Municipal services and utilities

 There were several debates in the town over sewer and water being installed over the years.
 In 2010, a bid by the RM of Whitemouth was quashed by the courts.
 Most of the residentially-funded opposition was due to the large cost.

 In the fall of 2011, the RM of Whitemouth installed a municipal water pipeline—originating in Seven Sisters, 35 km away—for those residents who wanted it.
 The costs, averaging $13,000 per household, were to be shared between those people and a small government grant.
 As of 2018, the Municipality passed a bylaw requiring homeowners to hire their own contractor to install water service also including a donation of $9000.00 to the RM plus the cost of a permit.
 This will mean a new connection will likely be in excess of $15000.00.
 The RM is presently correcting a decade old problem with invoicing errors and unaccounted usage as ordered by P.U.B.
 The 2021 Mill-Rate is 19.296.

 Garbage Disposal can be done at the Waste Management Facility a short drive from Elma.
 Regular household waste fees are covered by your property taxes.

 Elma did not have any reliable mobile service until September 2019, when the old microwave tower in Whitemouth was retrofitted with Bell MTS (voLTE only) and in 2021, 5G cell equipment.
 Elma residents report between 2 and 5 bars depending on location and provider.

 Internet Providers include Xplornet and Bell.
 Line of sight for these services is required.
 Another option is satellite internet which has mixed reviews.
+In June 2025 Valley Fiber began operating in the town providing full fiber optic service.